 - The team are currently drafting plans for this section of Maunganui Road.
 Business owners and the local community will be contacted for feedback in the new year, as the draft plans are developed.

 Proposed safety improvements for this section of Maunganui Road include improved intersections, median islands and cycling facilities, as well as upgrades of drainage, lighting and landscaping.
 Planned safety improvements will also help ensure safe access to the destination skatepark planned for the corner of Hull Road and Maunganui Road.

 For now, the team would like to thank you for your patience with this work and wish you a wonderful Christmas and a very happy start to 2023.

 Pacific Park Playground Upgrade

 We’re upgrading Pacific Park on Matavai Street, Mount Maunganui, with a new playground and improvements to park access and features including new paths, a drinking fountain and seating.

-Portions of the park are temporarily closed during the works, which is scheduled to be complete by mid-December, weather dependent.
+Portions of the park are temporarily closed during the works, which is scheduled to be complete next week, weather dependent.